Review of Atriarch’s new “Ritual of Passing” LP & Fall tour dates

 Whatever the case, Atriarch’s Ritual of Passing is an unusual, well-made, (and unusually well-made) innovative record that I hope heralds more good music in this vein to come.
 It’s the kind of thing I’d just as readily recommend to fans of Rikk Agnew’s work, Christian Death, and Voodoo Church as I would to fans of early Katatonia, Woods of Ypres, or Funeral from Norway.
 A few weeks ago CVLT Nation interview the Portland band here.

-Oliver Sheppard is a music journalist and DJ from Texas.
-Currently, he organizes and performs as the weekly Wardance event in Dallas and at the monthly Funeral Parade deathrock event in Austin.
-He aso runs the irregular Total War! and Folk Division neofolk nights in both cities as well.
-Oliver was born in Nashville, Tennessee, his favorite color is blue, and he likes cats.
-A lot.
+Oliver Sheppard is a music writer from Texas.
+He's currently involved in organizing the weekly Wardance event in Dallas and the monthly Funeral Parade deathrock event in Austin.
+Oliver also runs the irregular Total War! and Folk Division neofolk nights in both cities.
+Oliver was born in Nashville, Tennessee and his favorite color is blue.

 “State of Non-Return”